jacksontreid/math5610/Homework_2.md

 -

 ### Task 2
-Implement a method/routine that computes and returns the absolute error in the approximation of a number xx by another number yy.
+Implement a method/routine that computes and returns the absolute error in the approximation of a number _x_ by another number _y_.
 Also create an entry for the method in your software manual.
 -

 ### Task 3
-Implement a method/routine that computes and returns the relative error in the approximation of a number xx by another number yy.
+Implement a method/routine that computes and returns the relative error in the approximation of a number _x_ by another number _y_.
 Also create an entry for the method in your software manual.
 -

 ### Task 4